Home Compare MRSH vs SYK

 Marsh & McLennan Companies vs Stryker: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Stryker carrying a narrow edge on growth.
-Marsh & McLennan Companies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Marsh & McLennan Companies holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Stryker does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity